Wiki Novelty and Counter-Arguments

 - What does the wiki not yet have an answer for?

-If a thesis can’t survive that exercise, it shouldn’t ship as L3+ evidence.
+If a thesis cannot survive that exercise, it should not be cited as L3+ evidence.

 - Validation: Agentic AI CMM vs Widely Adopted Standards — sister audit; standards comparison